Unsystematic vs Systematic Risk: Understanding Company-Specific vs Market Risk

 In this post, we'll take a closer look at risk and what that means for your portfolio.
-Specifically, unsystematic risk is risk that can be diversified away whereas systematic risk is risk that cannot be diversified away.
+In investing, there are two main types of risk: unsystematic and systematic risk.
+Unsystematic risk can be diversified away whereas systematic risk cannot be diversified away.

-Unsystematic risk is risk that is unique to a specific company or industry.
+Unsystematic risk is defined as a risk that is unique to a specific company or industry.
 It is assumed that unsystematic risk can be reduced or even eliminated through diversification.
 In other words, don't hold all your eggs in one basket.

-Systematic risk is risk that is inherent to the entire market, reflecting the impact of economic, geopolitical, and/or other market factors.
+Systematic risk is defined as a risk that is inherent to the entire market, reflecting the impact of economic, geopolitical, and/or other market factors.
 Systematic risk cannot be diversified away.

 Beta quantifies how sensitive an asset is to systematic risk.
 The higher an asset's beta, the more it will move in response to broader market movements.